The First-Clue Method: How One Hint Can Open an Entire Subject

 A Simple Five-Minute First-Clue Exercise

+- Minute 4: Write a tiny explanation.
 Write two or three sentences explaining what the clue helped you understand.
+Try to sound clear, not perfect.

 This final step keeps curiosity moving without making the task too large.